Ozone-depleting substances

 Q17.
 Are any other conditions attached to the issue of a licence? a) for products subject to quantitative restriction? b) for products not subject to quantitative restriction?

-Importers of ODS for laboratory and analytical uses may need to make a LABODS declaration to the Environment Agency (for Great Britain) or the European Commission (for Northern Ireland) and hold a valid LABODs number if they are importing ODS with the intent to supply to other labs.
+Importers of ODS for laboratory and analytical uses may need to make a LABODS declaration to the Environment Agency (for Great Britain).

 Other Procedural Requirements